Chewin' the Fat: Recurring characters and sketches

-The world's worst actor, with a gravelly, monotonous voice.
+One of the show's most popular characters; Ronald is the world's worst actor, with a gravelly, monotonous voice.
 Ronald is apparently registered with the agent "Widdecombe & Pump."
 When presented with any script or concept, he invariably responds, "Ah can dae that", but he is incapable of remembering simple lines, often completely misunderstands the directions of the director, and attempts inappropriate ad-libs.
+When cast as a background artist, he will invariably interrupt the flow of the scene and speak when not required to.